 She was totally right.
 It took me three months before I could platonically hug a man again.
 It took me nine months before I felt safe enough to have sex again, after a New Year’s Eve party.
 But even that experience of being propositioned was terrifying.
 The difference was that I truly, resoundingly, felt myself give a “Fuck yes” of consent.
 We slept together and it felt tender and safe.
 It was months later, but I was suddenly flooded with gratitude that I had escaped from that park in Mexico with my body intact, because the enjoyment of sex and pleasure was waiting for me on the other side.
 I felt like I had finally scaled and descended that mountain.

-The one type of therapy which Van der Kolk recommends that I haven't tried is EMDR (Eye Movement Desensitization and Reprocessing).
-I hope to try this soon, and will write about it when I do.
+The one type of therapy which Van der Kolk recommends that I haven't tried is EMDR therapy (Eye Movement Desensitization and Reprocessing).
+EMDR has been said to bring up childhood trauma and traumatic events like natural disasters that people might not even be aware of, so when I plan to try it, I hope to do it with a very experienced professional, in case anything else comes up.
+I’ll write about it when I try it, hopefully soon.

 I hope that one or more of these tips could be helpful to you in recovering from trauma and PTSD.
 Revisit it whenever you need to, and if you know someone who might benefit from reading this, please share this article with them.
 About 12 million adults in the United States have PTSD in any given year.
 Remember: we are not alone.